 So, you’re feeling a bit neglected by your partner.
-This isn’t unusual to experience, especially for parents, because — spoiler alert — kids change a lot about your life, including your relationship.
-Chances are, you planned for, or at least expected, the change.
+This isn’t unusual to experience, especially for parents, because — spoiler alert — kids change a lot about your life.
+Chances are, you planned for, or at least expected, the shift.
 But there are still times when you need a little more from your significant other.
 And that can be hard to admit.

 To have needs may go against the ingrained idea that you should always be the one who solves problems, not creates them.
 But expressing your needs is not being needy.
 In fact it’s part of being in a relationship where you ask for stuff and where the other person gives you what you might be missing, and vice versa.